Investigating the effect of noise channels on the quality of unitary t-designs: Results

 \subsection{Implementation}

+To obtain numeric results we require samples of single-qubit density matrices.
+In our previous work~\cite{experimental2}, in which we numerically investigated the effect of depolarising noise on the quality of the 2-design and the 3-design, we found that the $\epsilon$ needed to satisfy inequality (\ref{eq:model}) for pure states is very large even for small values of the depolarising noise parameter $p$ (see \equatref{eq:depnoise}).
+For a comprehensive numerical investigation, we therefore do not simply consider a sample of single-qubit density matrices distributed over the entire Bloch sphere, but rather consider various samples of density matrices restricted to different regions of the Bloch sphere.
+Opening the study of noise in regions of the Bloch sphere may provide useful information that could be used in specific applications of $t$-designs, for instance, those where the full state space is not required.

-To obtain numeric results we require samples of single-qubit density matrices, usually restricted to some region of the Bloch sphere.
-To generate a sample of density matrices, we first generate 11 evenly spaced values of $r\in [0, r_t]$, 11 evenly spaced values of $\theta\in [0, \theta_t]$ and 11 evenly spaced values of $\phi\in [0, \phi_t]$, where $r_t$, $\theta_t$ and $\phi_t$ are the points of truncation of the radial coordinate, the polar angle and the azimuthal angle respectively.
+To generate a sample of density matrices, we first generate 11 evenly spaced values of $r\in [0, r_t]$, 11 evenly spaced values of $\theta\in [0, \theta_t]$, and 11 evenly spaced values of $\phi\in [0, \phi_t]$, where $r_t$, $\theta_t$, and $\phi_t$ are the points of truncation of the radial coordinate, the polar angle, and the azimuthal angle, respectively.
 Together these truncation points define the region of the Bloch sphere being considered.
-Unless otherwise stated, $r_t=1$, $\theta_t=\pi$ and $\phi_t=2\pi$ was used so that the entire Bloch sphere was considered.
-We then convert all $11^3=1331$ possible combinations of the generated values of the spherical coordinates $(r, \theta, \phi)$ into the cartesian coordinates $(x, y, z)$ using
+Unless stated otherwise, $r_t=1$, $\theta_t=\pi$, and $\phi_t=2\pi$ were used so that the entire Bloch sphere was considered.
+We then convert all $11^3=1331$ possible combinations of the generated values of the spherical coordinates $(r, \theta, \phi)$ into the Cartesian coordinates $(x, y, z)$ using

 and obtain a sample of 1331 density matrices using~\cite{rho}